-- (1) does not become lawful solely by the adoption of this Code or any amendment to it; and - (2) even if made lawful by this Code or an amendment to it, remains unlawful to the extent that the structure or use conflicts with any of the requirements of this Code or of the Baltimore City Building, Fire, and Related Codes Article, including any failure to obtain the necessary use permit and occupancy permit. - (c) Preexisting permitted use reclassified as conditional. - (1) If a preexisting permitted use is reclassified by this Code or an amendment to it as a conditional use for the Zoning District in which it is located, that use may be continued as a lawful conditional use, subject to the conditions and restrictions previously imposed on it by law or regulation. - (2) Any subsequent change to that use, including any addition, expansion, relocation, or structural alteration, is subject to the procedural and substantive requirements imposed by this Code on conditional uses. - (d) Preexisting nonconforming use reclassified as permitted or conditional. - (1) If a preexisting nonconforming use is reclassified by this Code or an amendment to it as a permitted or conditional use for the zoning district in which it is located, that use may be continued as a lawful permitted or conditional use, as the case may be.
+- (1) does not become lawful solely by the adoption of this Code or any amendment to it; and - (2) even if made lawful by this Code or an amendment to it, remains unlawful to the extent that the structure or use conflicts with any of the requirements of this Code or of the Baltimore City Building, Fire, and Related Codes Article, including any failure to obtain the necessary use permit and occupancy permit. - (c) Preexisting permitted use reclassified as conditional. - (1) If a preexisting permitted use is reclassified by this Code or an amendment to it as a conditional use for the Zoning District in which it is located, that use may be continued as a lawful conditional use, subject to the conditions and restrictions previously imposed on it by law or regulation. - (2) Any subsequent change to that use must be approved in the manner of the original approval and is subject to the procedural and substantive requirements imposed by this Code on conditional uses.

-- (2) Any subsequent change to that use, including any addition, expansion, relocation, or structural alteration, is subject to this Code and, if a conditional use, to the procedural and substantive requirements imposed by this Code on conditional uses. - (e) Nonconformities Preexisting lawful use no longer permitted or conditional.
+- (d) Preexisting nonconforming use reclassified as permitted or conditional. - (1) If a preexisting nonconforming use is reclassified by this Code or an amendment to it as a permitted or conditional use for the zoning district in which it is located, that use may be continued as a lawful permitted or conditional use, as the case may be. - (2) Any subsequent change to that use must be approved in the manner of the original approval, subject to this Code and, if a conditional use, to the procedural and substantive requirements imposed by this Code on conditional uses. - (e) Nonconformities Preexisting lawful use no longer permitted or conditional..